Some days I’m in so much pain I want to scream to high heavens.

 If you don’t have this disease, you cannot believe or imagine the pain.

 My knee becomes very stiff at random times during the day and totally refuse to function, especially in the morning.
 I literally hold on to the sides of the bed when I go to the bathroom.
-I then allow the spray of hot water from the shower on my knee for a few minutes.
-This eases the stiffness and allows me to get ready to go to work.
+A spray of hot water from the shower on my knee usually eases the stiffness and allows me to get ready to go to work.